choephix-experiments/pokemon-sprite-downloader/README.md

 - `downloadDirBase`: The base directory for downloads.
 - `concurrency`: The number of concurrent downloads.
 - `shouldSaveAllResultsInOneBigJSON`: Whether to save all results in one big JSON file.

+## Credits

+This project uses the [PokeAPI](https://pokeapi.co), an insanely awesome API for Pokemon data.